Sayyd Abdul Al-Khabyyr

 Al-Hajj Sayyd Abdul Al-Khabyyr (born Russell Linwood Thomas [Muslim name adopted in 1971]; 22 March 1935 – 15 February 2017), was an American Canadian saxophonist (soprano, alto, tenor and baritone), clarinetist, flautist (flute and piccolo) and composer.
 He toured internationally with Dizzy Gillespie from 1983 to 1987, appearing alongside Gillespie in the feature films A Night in Havana and A Night in Chicago.

 He is the only person to perform all saxophone parts consecutively in the Duke Ellington Orchestra.

-On 26 June 2011, a tribute concert was held during the Montreal International Jazz Festival to honor and recognize Abdul Al-Khabyyr's contributions to the Montreal jazz scene, as he was long considered the patriarch of Montreal's "second great family of Jazz".
+On 26 June, 2011, a tribute concert was held during the Montreal International Jazz Festival to honour and recognize Abdul Al-Khabyyr's contributions to the Montreal jazz scene, as he was long considered the patriarch of Montreal's "second great family of Jazz".

 Music career

 Born in Harlem, New York as Russell Linwood Thomas, Abdul Al-Khabyyr lived most of his life in Montreal, Quebec.
 He became a naturalized Canadian in 1965 and converted to Islam in 1971.

 In his teens he studied clarinet and saxophone in New York City with Cecil Scott and others.
 In 1954 he traveled to Montreal with trombonist Snub Mosley to play in various nightclubs.
 While there he met his future wife and decided to stay, working with Al Cowans (1954–1955) and then leading his own band (1955–1957).
 In Ottawa from 1957 to 1970, he was a member at various times of the Canadian Jazz Quartet (with Richard Wyands on piano, Wyatt Ruther on bass, and Doug Johnston on drums), the Ottawa Saxophone Quartet and also studio/dance bands led by Champ Champagne, Buster Monroe and others.
 He led his own orchestra at the Gatineau Country Club from 1959 to 1965, except for a short break in 1963 as he recovered from a bout with Polio.
 He also appeared regularly on CBC programming as a guest or backing musician.

 From 1970 to 1980 he returned to Montreal as a teacher in the Jazz Music department of the Université de Montréal.
 His pupils included the flautist Jennifer Waring, trumpeter Chris Place, and saxophonists Mary-Jo Rudolf, Richard Beaudet and Rémi Bolduc.
 He also performed in various contemporary music settings such as the SMCQ ensemble (Société de musique contemporaine du Québec), Walter Boudreau's Infonie, Dionne-Brégent, TRIO 3 (composed of Sayyd, Pauline Vaillancourt and Michael Laucke), worked in studio and theatre orchestras, and played jazz at his own establishment, Café Mo-Jo.